 Learn All About Indirect Grilling

-Learn the indirect approach to grilling with this step-by-step tutorial.
 What is indirect grilling?
-It's bascially a technique that turns your grill into an outdoor oven so you can cook big items, like whole chickens, pork loins, and beef tenderloins, pizza, some vegetables, etc. So the next time you fire up the grill, use this guide, follow these four simple steps, and take the indirect route to perfectly cooked meats, pizza, vegetables, and more.
+It's bascially a technique that turns your grill into an outdoor oven so you can cook big items, like whole chickens, pork loins, pizzas, etc. So the next time you fire up the grill, follow these four simple steps, and take the indirect route to perfectly cooked meats, vegetables, and more.

 Indirect grilling hinges on properly distributing and controlling the heat, so grill setup is key.
 First, see that your grill has at least two burners, otherwise it will be hard to maintain the required 325–400° inside.
 Then be sure to clean and oil the grates well.
 It’s also a good idea to place an oven thermometer inside the grill to help you keep tabs on the temperature.
 It tends to be more accurate than the gauge on the grill lid.